 Several cool organizations hire people to pick up and deliver goods to busy (or lazy) customers.
-One example is Postmates.
 You can run errands for users of the app by picking up goods at the local drug store, getting a large pie from that wonderful hometown pizzeria, or running to get some supplies from the local hardware store.
-Another opportunity that is similar is with the grocery delivery service Instacart, where they have jobs for shoppers, people managing the checkout process, and delivery drivers.
-A couple of other options to look into further include Doordash, Favor, and GrubHub.
+Another opportunity that is similar is with the grocery delivery service Instacart, where they have gigs for shoppers, people managing the checkout process, and delivery drivers.
+A few other options to look into further include DoorDash, Favor, GrubHub, and Uber EATS.

 Who couldn’t use a personal assistant on the fly at one point or another?
 I know I could!
 Well, lucky for you, if you are a good helper, there are ways for you to make an extra buck.
 You can complete tasks and serve as someone’s personal assistant with Fancy Hands, volunteer to complete errands and chores via Task Rabbit; pick up and drop off someone’s dry cleaning with Rinse; help people move by joining Dolly; put your cleaning or fix-it skills to work with Handy; keep someone’s lawn and landscaping looking amazing with Lawn Love; or bid for freelance work via sites like Upwork.
 The possibilities for these types of tasks seem endless!

 Maybe you have spent considerable time and money to perfect a particular skill or trade.
-Chances are there are on demand companies for you, too.
-If you are a chef, check out the food prep and delivery services Sprig or Feastly.
+Chances are there are on-demand companies for you, too.
+If you are a chef, check out the food prep and delivery service Feastly.
 If you are a corporate executive or professional consultant, Spare Hire might be the place for you.
 Mechanics should consider Your Mechanic.
 Hair, makeup, and beauty pros could earn money via StyleSeat.
 Or, if you are an educator or a skilled professional who wants to teach others how to do what you do, educational and tutorial services like SkillShare, Lessons.com, and Take Lessons offer fantastic opportunities.